-Permeability data are often parameterized with a single law of the form $k = \phi^n d^2/C$ (e.g. [30, 31]).
-Note that such a parametrisations in terms of a single C and n value would not be able to describe all the subtleties seen in Figure 19, and particularly the shift from $k \propto d^2\phi^2$ at low porosities to $k \propto d^2\phi^3$ at larger porosities.
+Permeability data are often parameterized with a single law of the form $k = \phi^n d^2/C$ (e.g. [30,31]).
+Note that such a parametrization in terms of a single C and n value would not be able to describe all the subtleties seen in figure 19, and particularly the shift from $k \propto d^2 \phi^2$ at low porosities to $k \propto d^2 \phi^3$ at larger porosities.

-8 Discussion
+8. Discussion

-As remarked in the introduction, the textural equilibrium geometries calculated here have also been calculated recently by Ghanbarzadeh et al. [10, 11, 12, 13, 14], although these authors consider a more limited range of porosities and dihedral angles.
+As remarked in the Introduction, the textural equilibrium geometries calculated here have also been calculated by Ghanbarzadeh et al. [10-14], although these authors consider a more limited range of porosities and dihedral angles.
 Ghanbarzadeh et al. [11] introduce a novel approach to calculating textural equilibrium geometries based on the level-set method.
 In this approach, the interface between the solid and liquid is represented by the level set of a function, and the interface evolves at a velocity proportional to the surface Laplacian of mean curvature.
 Over time, the surface should approach a state of constant mean curvature.
 A partial differential equation determines the evolution of the level-set function, and additional terms are added to the PDE to enforce the dihedral angle constraint.
-Ghanbarzadeh et al. [11] discretise the PDE using high-order finite differences.
+Ghanbarzadeh et al. [11] discretize the PDE using high-order finite differences.

-One of the advantages of Ghanbarzadeh's approach is that it allows a great deal of geometric flexibility, including the ability to solve for many grains at once with different grain shapes.
+One of the advantages of Ghanbarzadeh et al.'s approach is that it allows a great deal of geometric flexibility, including the ability to solve for many grains at once with different grain shapes.
 As such, they do not explicitly impose symmetry on the solution (as is done here).
 Their method is considerably more computationally expensive than the approach taken here (which can solve for the melt geometries in seconds).

-In broad terms, many of the topologies calculated by Ghanbarzadeh et al. [11] are similar to those calculated here, but there are some notable discrepancies.
+In broad terms, many of the topologies calculated by Ghanbarzadeh et~al.~[11] are similar to those calculated here, but there are some notable discrepancies.
 One of the most important discrepancies concerns the wetting of the square faces.
-Ghanbarzadeh et al. [10] state that "In contrast to prevailing assumptions, the smaller square grain boundaries become fully wetted at $\theta = 10^{\circ}$ and $\phi \geq 5\%$ ".
-As can be seen in Figure 4, this study places the transition to wetted square faces at closer to $\phi = 11\%$ for $\theta = 10^{\circ}$: a factor of two difference.
-As remarked earlier, transitioning at $\phi = 11\%$ is consistent with results for wet Kelvin foams [23, 19, 22].
+Ghanbarzadeh et~al.~[10] state that 'In contrast with prevailing assumptions, the smaller square grain boundaries become fully wetted at $\theta=10^\circ$ and $\phi\geq 5\%$.'
+As can be seen in figure 4, this study places the transition to wetted square faces at closer to $\phi=11\%$ for $\theta=10^\circ$: a factor of 2 difference.
+As remarked earlier, transitioning at $\phi=11\%$ is consistent with results for wet Kelvin foams [19,22,23].

 Another discrepancy is in the calculated mean curvatures of the melt topologies.
-Hesse et al. [32] presented a plot of mean curvature against porosity for isolated "i" and connected "c" topologies for a dihedral angle $\theta = 90^{\circ}$.
-In theory, this plot should be similar to the curvature information shown in Figure 10, but in fact bears little resemblance.
-First, Hesse et al. [32] shows "c" topologies for porosities as low as 1.5%, whereas the suggested lower bound for "c" topologies here is around 4% (very similar to the pinch-off boundary in Figure 7 of von Bargen and Waff [5]).
-Moreover, the behaviour of the mean curvature with porosity for the isolated "i" topologies shown by Hesse et al. [32] is very different to that seen here.
+Hesse et~al.~[32] presented a plot of mean curvature against porosity for isolated 'i' and connected 'c' topologies for a dihedral angle $\theta=90^\circ$.
+In theory, this plot should be similar to the curvature information shown in figure 10, but in fact bears little resemblance.
+First, Hesse et~al.~[32] showed 'c' topologies for porosities as low as 1.5%, whereas the suggested lower bound for 'c' topologies here is around 4% (very similar to the pinch-off boundary in fig. 7 of von Bargen & Waff [5]).
+Moreover, the behaviour of the mean curvature with porosity for the isolated 'i' topologies shown by Hesse et~al.~[32] is very different from that seen here.
 The shape of the isolated topologies is independent of porosity, apart from a scaling of the coordinates [2].
-Thus mean curvature H should be proportional to $\phi^{-1/3}$ for the "i" topologies, and be singular at zero porosity (as indeed seen in Figure 10).
-The curve shown by Hesse et al. [32] does not show this behaviour, and instead appears to curve the wrong way, and seems to approach a finite value for small porosity.
+Thus mean curvature H should be proportional to $\phi^{-1/3}$ for the 'i' topologies, and be singular at zero porosity (as indeed seen in figure 10).
+The curve shown by Hesse et~al.~[32] does not show this behaviour, and instead appears to curve the wrong way, and seems to approach a finite value for small porosity.